 "It's like we're living through déjà vu," he said.

 Oil and gas representatives, however, say the pushback has been greatly overblown, ignoring existing restrictions that would ban surface occupancy in many of the parcels.

-Western Energy Alliance Executive Director Kathleen Sgamma said the controversy over the sale was a "typical" response from the environmental community intent on shutting down oil and gas.
+Western Energy Alliance President Kathleen Sgamma said the controversy over the sale was a "typical" response from the environmental community intent on shutting down oil and gas.

 "They're always looking to protest leasing on federal lands, and where they can make a story into leases being 'close' to national parks and scaring the public that national parks are at risk, they take it," Sgamma said.
 "They've conveniently forgotten that they got their way and the Obama administration developed a whole master leasing plan that put a buffer around the parks and imposed all kinds of other restrictions, and then when the Trump administration moves forward under that plan, they cry foul."

 Groups are hoping the pressure on BLM will force Interior to prioritize other interests in these lands like recreation.
 Earlier this year a backlash to leasing near the Sand Flats and the Slickrock mountain bike trail caused BLM to remove two parcels from a June sale.

 "They have discretion," Pollard said of BLM's authority to honor industry's nominations.
 "They can [look at] other uses and values of that landscape and what is drawing millions of people to that part of the state.
 It's definitely not to see oil and gas drilling."

 Observers in Utah noted that the controversial September sale's public comment was supposed to begin this week, but BLM had put that off without warning.